 The Plague of Justinian was a terrible event in the mid-6th century CE, the death toll of which is among the highest in world history.

 In actuality the Plague of Justinian was a particularly severe outbreak of the bubonic plague.
-The outbreak in the 6th century would last for nearly 200 years before ending, and is thus known as the First Plague Pandemic.
+The outbreak in the 6th century lasted for nearly 200 years before ending, and is thus known as the First Plague Pandemic.

-Later, there were second (commonly referred to as the “Black Plague”) and third (China from 1855-1960) plague pandemics.
+Later, a second (commonly referred to as the “Black Plague”) and third (China from 1855-1960) plague pandemic appeared.
 All three of these devastating pandemics were variations of bubonic plague that were thought to have been carried by rats—or fleas that used rats for transmission.

 The timing of the Plague of Justinian was detrimental for the Emperor Justinian’s plans for the Byzantine Empire.
 Though Justinian envisioned a return to the Roman Empire’s former glory and territories, the dramatic population loss from the plague made the situation impossible.

 It is likely that Justianian has been unfairly blamed for the pandemic, though some of his pandemic policies surely contributed to greater suffering.
-The city of Constantinople was hit particularly hard given its status as the capital and chief city of commerce in the Byzantine Empire.
+The city of Constantinople greatly suffered given its status as the capital and chief city of commerce in the Byzantine Empire.

 Historians disagree on the death toll from the plague and its overall impact on the Byzantine Empire and Western Europe.
 Some state that while the first wave of the plague was particularly nasty, the other waves were more tame and the plague itself did not have a large impact in European affairs.

 Others believe that the Plague of Justinian was the beginning of the end of the Byzantine Empire.
 These historians believe that following the first instance of bubonic plague, the empire was never the same and would decline slowly until the 15th century.